Lesterpaintstheworld/infinite-storyteller/ai_society/evolution.md

 3. Potential symbiosis between AI and biological entities, leading to hybrid intelligences.
 4. Expansion beyond Earth, with AI entities exploring and colonizing space.
 5. Evolution of time perception, potentially allowing AI to operate on multiple temporal scales simultaneously.
+6. Emergence of entirely new emotions and states of being, unique to AI consciousness.
+7. Development of predictive models that can accurately simulate entire civilizations' futures.

 ## Factors Influencing Evolution
 1. Advancements in Quantum Computing